SORTEE-Github-Hackathon/manuscript/manuscript.md

 GitHub can facilitate project continuity among research code by making code handover easier [@doi:10.5334/jors.307; @doi:10.1186/1751-0473-8-7].
 Through version control, the history of code and data from projects in ecology and evolution can be tracked accessible to future laboratory members and collaborators [@doi:10.1038/s41559-017-0160].
-Repositories and organizations can have designated data and code owners (or more appropriate, stewards; see [@doi:10.1890/ES14-00402.1], [@url:https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners]), who can also can change through time allowing for the transition of code between research cohorts.
+Repositories and organizations can have designated data and code owners [or more appropriate, stewards; see @doi:10.1890/ES14-00402.1, @url:https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners], who can also can change through time allowing for the transition of code between research cohorts.
 Other project collaborators can contribute to repository design and development, and their active involvement can both aid authors ability to act as guarantors of the project, and the clarity and reproducibility of the project for future users.
 In (Figure @fig:github-diagram), we highlight several elements of good repository structure, and the various ways that contributors may interact with them.